 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

-The brighter period of the year lasts for 2.7 months, from May 1 to July 22, with an average daily incident shortwave energy per square meter above 7.5 kWh.
-The brightest day of the year is June 14, with an average of 8.7 kWh.
+The brighter period of the year lasts for 2.7 months, from April 30 to July 22, with an average daily incident shortwave energy per square meter above 7.5 kWh.
+The brightest month of the year in Page is June, with an average of 8.6 kWh.

 The darker period of the year lasts for 3.3 months, from November 2 to February 11, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 24, with an average of 2.8 kWh.
+The darkest month of the year in Page is December, with an average of 2.9 kWh.

 The topography within 2 miles of Page contains very significant variations in elevation, with a maximum elevation change of 1,339 feet and an average elevation above sea level of 4,137 feet.
 Within 10 miles contains very significant variations in elevation (2,815 feet).
 Within 50 miles contains large variations in elevation (7,572 feet).